Sophie Marceau

 Sophie Marceau in her youth

-At sixteen, she signed a multi-million contract with the largest French film company, Gaumont.
-Sophie stepped onto the set of Alain Corneau's most expensive project at the time, "Fort Saganne," where Gérard Depardieu and Catherine Deneuve played the lead roles.
+At sixteen, she signed a multi-million-dollar contract with France's largest film company, Gaumont.
+Sophie stepped onto the set of Alain Corneau's most expensive project at the time, "Fort Saganne," starring Gérard Depardieu and Catherine Deneuve in the lead roles.
 The young actress portrayed Madeleine, a girl in love with a brave soldier.

 A still from the movie Fort Saganne